Master of Science (Environmental Science)

-Students following the research thesis-based program option complete a research thesis under the supervision of a faculty member in the Faculty of Science, plus five courses selected as follows:
+Students following the research thesis-based program option complete a research thesis under the supervision of a faculty member in the Faculty of Science, plus four courses selected as follows:

 All students complete the following two courses: